habpippin/habpippin.github.io/docs/swc_resources.md

 If it is unclear which programming language is best suited for your upcoming project, check out this (nerdy) debate: [R vs. Python for Data Science: Summary of Modern Advances](https://elitedatascience.com/r-vs-python-for-data-science)

 ***
 **These are just some starting suggestions to explore the languages that will be covered in the Software Carpentry workshops.
-DO not feel that you have to learn the material beforehand
+Do not feel that you have to learn the material beforehand
 -- the workshops are introductory, so it will all be covered during the sessions!**

 ***